seandstewart/bardly/pending/romances/pericles/11-player.md

 What, are you both pleased? ...

 **THAISA**
-...Yes, if you love me, sir.
+...
+Yes, if you love me, sir.

 **PERICLES**
 Even as my life, or blood that fosters it.